LJacobDev/contact-reminder/dev_notes.md

 for now I want to at least continue developing the app while coming back to understanding how to get it to finish the CD part of its CI/CD pipeline

+here is a second guide about this topic that I can review in order to see what parts it has in common with the first guide and what is different about it: https://medium.com/@pathirage/step-in-to-ci-cd-a-hands-on-guide-to-building-ci-cd-pipeline-with-github-actions-7490d6f7d8ff

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`